Nikolai Yezhov: Final days

 On 22 August 1938, NKVD leader Lavrenty Beria was named as Yezhov's deputy.
 Beria had managed to survive the Great Purge and the "Yezhovshchina" during the years 1936–1938, even though he had almost become one of its victims.
 Earlier in 1938, Yezhov had even ordered the arrest of Beria, who was party chief in Georgia.
-However, Georgian NKVD chief Sergei Goglidze warned Beria, who immediately flew to Moscow to see Stalin personally.
+However, Georgian NKVD chief Sergo Goglidze alerted Beria, who immediately flew to Moscow to see Stalin personally.
 Beria convinced Stalin to spare his life and reminded Stalin how efficiently he had carried out party orders in Georgia and Transcaucasia.
-In a twist of fate, it was Yezhov who eventually fell in the struggle for power, and Beria who became the new NKVD chief.
+Yezhov eventually fell in the struggle for power, and Beria became the new NKVD chief.

 Over the following months, Beria (with Stalin's approval) began to usurp Yezhov's governance of the Commissariat for Internal Affairs.
 As early as 8 September, Mikhail Frinovsky, Yezhov's first deputy, was relocated from under his command into the Navy.
 Stalin's penchant for periodically executing and replacing his primary lieutenants was well known to Yezhov, as he had previously been the man most directly responsible for orchestrating such actions.

 Well acquainted with typical Stalinist bureaucratic precursors to eventual dismissal and arrest, Yezhov recognized Beria's increasing influence with Stalin as a sign that his downfall was imminent, and he plunged headlong into alcoholism and despair.
 Already a heavy drinker, in the last weeks of his service, he reportedly was disconsolate, slovenly, and drunk nearly all of his waking hours, rarely bothering to show up to work.
-As anticipated, Stalin and Vyacheslav Molotov, in a report dated November 11, sharply criticised the work and methods of the NKVD during Yezhov's tenure as chief, thus establishing the bureaucratic pretense necessary to remove him from power.
+As anticipated, Stalin and Vyacheslav Molotov, in a report dated 11 November, sharply criticised the work and methods of the NKVD during Yezhov's tenure as chief, thus establishing the bureaucratic pretense necessary to remove him from power.